butla/ha_postgres_experiments/report.md

 * distributed solution write speeds compared to just PG?
 * https://limblecmms.com/blog/mttr-mtbf-mttf-guide-to-failure-metrics/
 * get measurements in, start talking about numbers!
+* apps - just do dumb retries for reads, and ETag based retries with writes (everything that introduces changes)

 TODO
 ====